I am a thrift store shopper – and I struggled with a clothes clutter problem

 I love that I can have LOTS of NICE clothes for a fraction of what they would have cost new.
 I love that I don’t have to be limited to the 2 pairs of jeans per year I would probably buy if I couldn’t get them from thrift shops.

 I love that I can replace things when I get tired of them, rather than when they get worn.

 I just buy more things and add to the pile.

 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-This is hard for me to admit.
+This is hard for me to admit (the clothing hoarder part).
 Because I am a big advocate of gettin’ rid of stuff you’re not using.
 I talk about it alot.

 Too much tupperware?
 Not me.

 Books I haven’t read in ten years?
 Nope.

 Useless shelves full of knick-knacks?
 Just one (and those are carefully selected knick-knacks).